eltobito/devart-template/project_posts/2014-03-24-New-Challenge.md

 I decide to use another language instead of Python.
-The reason is that way I won't nead to use a Google api to be respect the rules of the project.
-I have done a couple of research and i saw that GO have an image library.
-So I decide to learn and use that language from google and I will be won't have any string attached for the library.
+The reason is that way I won't need to use a Google api to be respect the rules of the project.
+I have done a couple of research and I saw that GO have an image library.
+So I decide to learn and use that language from Google and I will be won't have any string attached for the library.

 I have done a couple of test to generate an image where every pixel are random.
+Specifically I tried to reproduce the work I have done in python in GO language where the example I found in Python doesn't exist in GO...or I just didn't find it on th net :-)

-![Example Image](../project_images/go.png?raw=true "Random pixel")
+![Example Image](../project_images/go.png?raw=true "Random pixel") ''
     func TestDrawMosaic() {
       im, gc := initGc(300, 300)
       // draw a cubic curve